Shahzeb Khan Murder Case

 On 28.11.2017, the Honourable High Court of Sindh passed a six pages judgment, setting aside the convictions and sentences, including death sentences and life imprisonments, of all the accused persons, given by the Anti-Terrorism Court No.III, Karachi, on the ground that the case did not come within the jurisdiction of the Anti-Terrorism Act, 1997, and was triable by the ordinary Court/Session Court and as a consequence, set aside the convictions and sentences and remanded the case back to the relevant Sessions Court for denovo trial including the consideration of the Compromise Application filed by the accused and the legal heirs of the Deceased Person.

-A Human Rights Complaint and Criminal Appeals were also filed in Honourable Supreme Court for the following reasons:
+A Human Rights Complaint and Criminal Appeals were also filed in Honourable Supreme Court, on behalf of members of the civil society, for the following reasons:

 That the Honourable Sindh High Court in the Judgment dated: 28.11.2017, has erred in placing reliance on the judgment reported as ‘Waris Ali and 5 others versus the State’ (2017 SCMR 2572), as the abovementioned judgment is clearly inapplicable and not relevant.The case of Waris Ali can clearly be distinguished from Shahrukh Jatoi case on the ground that in the case before the Sindh High Court the issue of jurisdiction was already decided by the Divisional Bench of the same Court in the same case, which was not the legal position in the Wris Ali case.
 Secondly, the Waris Ali case simply lays down the proposition that mere cases of personal motive with no terrorising effect do not come within the jurisdiction of the Anti-Terrorism Act, 1997.